ForeverWeLearn/oversimplified-gallery/README.md

 - **Lightweight**: No JavaScript, just clean HTML and CSS.
 - **Customizable**: Easy to adapt the styles to suit your needs.

-## Demo

-Check out a live preview of the gallery by opening the `index.html` file in any modern browser.

 ## Usage

 1. Clone or download the repository.